Microsoft Office Live Meeting

 Microsoft Office Live Meeting is a discontinued commercial subscription-based web conferencing service operated by Microsoft.
 Live Meeting included software installed on client PCs and used a central server for all clients to connect to.
 The service was shut down on December 31, 2017.
-Microsoft now produces Skype for Business which is an enterprise Unified Communications product, that can be rolled out either on-premises or in the cloud.
+Microsoft's successor product is Skype for Business, which could be rolled out either on-premises or in the cloud.

 Overview

 Microsoft Office Live Meeting was a separate piece of software which was installed on a user's PC (Windows Based Meeting Console).
 The software was made available for free download from the Microsoft website.
 There was also a Java-based console with antecedent release functionality.
 This also operated in Mac OS X and Solaris environments.
 The desktop client for Live Meeting was not compatible on the Mac in either Firefox or Safari 3.x; however, non-Windows users could connect to a web-based Live Meeting, if the meeting organizer published an HTTP URL to access the meeting.